Sports in Houston

-The city of Houston and its metropolitan area has a rich sporting culture and the area residents are active in many spectator and participant sports.
-Spectators attend events including teams from four major professional sports teams and collegiate sports.
+The U.S. city of Houston and its metropolitan area have a rich sporting culture and the area residents are active in many spectator and participant sports.
+Spectators attend events including teams from five major professional sports leagues and collegiate sports.
 Participants enjoy activities from running in Memorial Park to sailing on Galveston Bay and Clear Lake.
-A number of other sports are also available, including nearly a dozen fencing clubs, ranging from recreational clubs to elite competitive organizations.
+Several other sports are also available, including nearly a dozen fencing clubs, ranging from recreational clubs to elite competitive organizations.

 Major league sports

 Houston has five professional major league teams: the Houston Astros (MLB), Houston Texans (NFL), Houston Rockets (NBA), Houston Dynamo FC (MLS), and Houston Dash (NWSL).
-Houston does not have an NHL and WNBA team.
+Houston does not have an NHL or a WNBA team.

 The Astros have won two World Series titles in 2017 and 2022.
 In 2006, the Dynamo won the MLS Cup in their first year after moving from San Jose, California, and in 2007 became the first MLS franchise since 1997 to repeat a championship.
-Meanwhile, the Rockets obtained two championships in a similar fashion, winning back-to-back NBA titles in 1994 and 1995.
+Meanwhile, the Rockets similarly obtained two championships, winning back-to-back NBA titles in 1994 and 1995.

-Minute Maid Park (home of the Astros) and Toyota Center (home of the Rockets) are located in Downtown Houston—contributing to an urban renaissance that has transformed Houston's center into a day-and-night destination.
+Daikin Park (home of the Astros) and Toyota Center (home of the Rockets) are located in Downtown Houston—contributing to an urban renaissance that has transformed Houston's centre into a day-and-night destination.
 Also, the city has the first domed stadium in the United States, now known as the NRG Astrodome, and also holds the NFL's first retractable roof stadium—NRG Stadium.
 Other facilities for major league teams in Houston include Shell Energy Stadium, a soccer-specific stadium.

 Other sports

 Former teams

-Houston was home to the now defunct WNBA Comets from 1997 to 2008.
-The Comets won 4 consecutive WNBA Championships, which is still the most championships of any sports team in Houston, and the biggest title streak in Texas.
+Houston was home to the now-defunct WNBA Comets from 1997 to 2008.
+The Comets won four consecutive WNBA Championships, which is still the most championships of any sports team in Houston, and the biggest title streak in Texas.

 The AFL/NFL Oilers called Houston home from 1960 to 1997 before the team moved to Tennessee and became the Titans.
-The Oilers also provided the city with 2 AFL championships in 1960 and 1961, before the merger with the NFL.
+The Oilers also provided the city with two AFL championships in 1960 and 1961, before the merger with the NFL.

 The Houston Aeros of the International Hockey League and the American Hockey League existed in Houston from 1994 until 2013 when they were moved to become the Iowa Wild.
 They won the Turner Cup (IHL) in 1999 and the Calder Cup (AHL) in 2003.

 The Houston Aeros of the World Hockey Association played in Houston from 1972 to 1978 until the WHA dissolved.
 They won the Avco World Trophy as champions of the WHA in 1974 and 1975.

 Houston has three teams in World TeamTennis: The E-Z Riders in 1974, the Astro-Knots in 1982 and 1983, and the Wranglers from 2005 to 2007.

-The Houston Scrap Yard Dawgs of the National Pro Fastpitch from 2016 to 2017 when the team terminated by NPF after they becoming the NPF champions in 2017.